Szmekowy/SpaceShip/README.md

 2) Clone the repository

-3) Navigate to the project directory: cd space_battle
+3) Navigate to the project directory: cd SDLTEST/SDLTEST

  4) Compile the game: